oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/metadata-filtering.md

 #### Adding metadata to JSON documents

-The `JSONArrayReader` allow to to split a JSON array document into separate documents, one per element in the array, and extract metadata from each individual document.
+The `JSONArrayReader` allows you to split a JSON array document into separate documents, one per element in the array, and extract metadata from each sub-document.
 The following example splits a JSON source document containing news articles into separate documents, one per article.
 The `get_text()` and `get_metadata()` functions extract each article's body text and associated metadata.

 ```python